 Allowing your legs to hang beneath you like this also gives you some additional benefits in the form of something called traction.
 Basically, it means that you’re letting gravity gently pull your legs, pelvis and spine down, creating space in any of the joints that have been compressed.

-(Someone asked me recently if this was bad for hypermobile joints.
+Someone asked me recently if this was bad for hypermobile joints.
 In my experience, no!
 There isn’t enough force pulling on your legs to pull your joints into unhealthy directions.
 Instead, it just helps to create space within joints that have been compressed as you’re up walking around, going about your daily life.
 However, I would NOT recommend doing it with ankle weights, or anything like that.

 #3 The Shallow End